-The student will be assigned to an AIDS client only after having been educated on the principles of infection control and Standard Precautions.
-Because Hepatitis B & C are transmitted via the same routes as HIV, guidelines for caring for someone with AIDS are the same as those for Hepatitis B & C. Except for the exemptions to clinical assignments as stated under "Guidelines for exempting student for clinical assignment to AIDS client", students who have received instruction in Standard Precautions and the general principles of infection control may be subject to disciplinary action in the event they refuse a clinical assignment.
+Principles of infection control and standard precautions are covered in the early weeks of the Nursing program.
+Because several types of hepatitis are transmitted via the same routes as HIV (human immunodeficiency virus), guidelines for caring for someone with AIDS are the same as those for any bloodborne illness.
+Except for the exemptions to clinical assignments as stated above, students who have received instruction in Standard Precautions and the general principles of infection control may be subject to disciplinary action in the event they refuse a clinical assignment.